-WASHINGTON – The Republican-led Senate Foreign Relations Committee narrowly approved the nomination of Kansas Gov. Sam Brownback to be U.S. ambassador-at-large for international religious freedom.
+WASHINGTON – A Senate panel narrowly approved the nomination of Sam Brownback to be U.S. ambassador-at-large for international religious freedom despite complaints from LGBT rights groups over the Kansas governor's views on same-sex marriage and gender identity.

-On an 11-10 vote Thursday, the panel recommended that the full Senate consider President Donald Trump's selection of Brownback for the State Department post.
+On an 11-10 vote Thursday, the Foreign Relations Committee recommended that the full Senate consider President Donald Trump's selection of Brownback for the State Department post.
+The committee also approved several other Trump nominees for ambassadorships.
+Among them was Richard Grenell to be U.S. envoy to Germany.
+Grenell would be the first openly LGBT ambassador for Trump if he's confirmed.

 Brownback thanked the committee in a tweet "for voting on my nomination favorably."

-During his confirmation hearing, Brownback defended his decision as Kansas governor to scrap an executive order that barred discrimination based on sexual orientation or gender identity.
-He says state lawmakers should have resolved the matter, not the governor.
+LGBT rights groups have decried Brownback's nomination because of his conservative views.
+During his confirmation hearing earlier this month, Brownback defended his decision as Kansas governor to scrap an executive order that barred discrimination based on sexual orientation or gender identity.

-Brownback made Kansas an economic laboratory by aggressively cutting taxes.
+He made Kansas an economic laboratory for the nation by aggressively cutting taxes.